jm1021/leuck_reunion/food.md

 > Lasagna (2 meat with red sauce & 1 veggie with white sauce), with salad and garlic bread.
 Dessert to be determined.

 ### TUESDAY - Head Chef John
 ### Breakfast (8-9:30am)
+> Breakfast Burritos: Tortillas, eggs, hashbrowns, sausage, cheese, sour cream, and salsa.

+### Lunch (12 pm)
+> Lunches will be an assortment of sandwich fixings, a variety of chips, and fruit/veggies.
+Bring your water bottle to refill for the day's activities.
+>  ** Pack and Go (baggies and paper bags available).
+>  ** Eat in the main hall, outside or at your housing.
+Pick up your trash and leave no mess in dinning hall or grounds.

+### Dinner (6-7pm)
+> Build your own (homemade) meatball subs with tortelini salad and chocolate chip cookies.

+### WEDNESDAY - Head Chef Sherri
+### Breakfast (8-9:30am)
 > Breakfast casseroles: Egg and Bacon (2), Egg and Sausage (2), and Blueberry/Cream Cheese French Toast (1)